-In this paper, we combine the qualitative uncertainty in the action language C+ with probabilistic uncertainty as in [16, 17].
-The main contributions are summarized as follows:
+In this paper, we combine the qualitative uncertainty in the action language C+ with probabilistic uncertainty as in [16, 17, 18].
+The main contributions of this paper are summarized as follows:

-• We present the language PC+ for probabilistic reasoning about actions, which is a probabilistic generalization of the action language $\mathcal{C}+$.
-It allows for representing actions with conditional and indirect effects, nondeterministic actions, and concurrently executed actions as the main features of $\mathcal{C}+$ as well as probabilistic knowledge about the effects of actions and the initial situation of the world.
+- We present the language PC+ for probabilistic reasoning about actions, which is a probabilistic generalization of the action language C+.
+It allows for representing actions with conditional and indirect effects, nondeterministic actions, and concurrently executed actions as the main features of C+ as well as probabilistic knowledge about the effects of actions and the initial situation of the world. - As a central property, PC+ combines in a single framework qualitative as well as quantitative uncertainty, both about the effects of actions and about the initial situation of the world.
+Here, qualitative uncertainty is represented by forming a set of possible alternatives, while quantitative uncertainty is expressed through a probability distribution on a set of possible sets of possible alternatives.